LeoCamisa/Employee-Check-in/README.md

 ### 📅 Registering Check-Ins
 Log in with the newly created user credentials.
 Add new check-in records through the user interface.

+### 👀 View Logs in Real Time
+On the dashboard page in the administrative area you can check the points recorded in real time, without having to leave the page!

 ### 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details